 Firstly, at times increased segment plots without a contract.
 Secondly, a substantial proportion of objects that come up for sale after the crisis, are located away from the city worse provided services and infrastructure.
 However, housing in new settlements is much cheaper than in those facilities, construction of which began before the crisis: 10 million rubles.compared to 30 million rubles. respectively.

-Related article: For a month the cost of houses near Kiev has grownAccording to experts www.irn.ru, new trends in the suburban market, help to create range of housing, targeted at different groups of customers.
+Related article: At the town market in Belarus - no changeAccording to experts www.irn.ru, new trends in the suburban market, help to create range of housing, targeted at different groups of customers.
 And this is a positive development, despite the fact that new projects often lose out on their qualitative characteristics of villages, implementation of which began before the crisis.

 Country market suburbs began as an elite segment of the housing market of Moscow region: its development began with the traditionally prestigious areas and near suburbs.
 As the suburban market began to appear economical cottage housing, but the lion's share of construction accounted for the segment of the business class.
 That is why about 72% of cottage communities, implementation of which began before the crisis, are located in traditionally prestigious areas in the 30-kilometer zone from Moscow.

 The crisis has accelerated the trend of economic housing on a suburban market.
 As a result, significantly increased the number of organized villages with plots without a contract, as well as the share of cottage townships, located on the less prestigious areas and away from the city.
 The following two charts illustrate the shift of-town market of organized settlements in the less prestigious side of the highway and the 30-th km from Moscow.
 According to market research for the IV quarter of 2010, the proportion of households in new residential estates and villages without a contract with the sites located in the less prestigious areas, is about 50%, and 30 th km of Moscow - for more than 75%.